 Instruct system prompt

-• Moreover, some AI model suffer of a quite broad spectrum of "attitudes" which are quite interesting but also annoying.
-These misbahaviourl habits can be related to the quantisitation process they undergo for being suitable to run within the gpt4all framework and more in general on consumer hardware.
+Moreover, some AI models suffer from a quite broad spectrum of "attitudes" which are quite interesting but also annoying.
+These misbehaviour habits can be related to the quantization process they undergo for being suitable to run within the gpt4all framework and more in general on consumer hardware.

 Original